• Skip to primary navigation

 Home » About the Amish

-Amish Children (Growing Up on a Farm as an Amish Child)
+Amish Children (What It’s Like Growing Up on an Amish Farm)

 Do you ever wonder what life is like for Amish children growing up on a farm?